 The Master Plan defines the general southern edge of the Main Campus as Madison Street.
-Since the date of the last Master Plan Update, private development activity along Gaines and Madison Street has increased considerably.
-Additionally, the City of Tallahassee has substantially completed the roadway improvements which have transformed Gaines Street from a four-lane to a two-lane thoroughfare.
-As expected, private development has responded with the construction of several mixed-use developments with more on the way.
-The University, therefore, shall continue to work with the City of Tallahassee and other appropriate agencies on the redevelopment of the Gaines Street Corridor.
+At the time of this writing, the City has not finalized its detailed plans for the redevelopment of Gaines Street and the corridor that surrounds it.
+However, the City has begun construction of the reconfigured Gaines Street to create a narrower profile with on-street parking as a beginning of the New Urbanism redevelopment concept for the area.
+The University therefore shall continue to work with the City of Tallahassee and other appropriate agencies on the redevelopment of the Gaines Street Corridor.
 It is the goal of both the University and the City to see that this area is redeveloped for University and commercial purposes as well as the substantial improvements to the appearance of the area and the function of Gaines Street.
 The campus should expand southward from Jefferson Street towards Gaines Street and the FSU boundary should be set off with appropriate planting, lighting, and signage.

 Developments along both sides of Gaines Street should be planned with FSU's strategic development partners (City of Tallahassee, FAMU, private enterprise) to have the same high aesthetic value as those anticipated by FSU to the north of the street.
-The City has a redevelopment vision akin to New Urbanism promoting mixed use retail and housing with onstreet parking, narrower streets, etc.
+The City has a redevelopment vision akin to New Urbanism promoting mixed use retail and housing with on-street parking, narrower streets, etc. A proposed mixed use entertainment development between Madison and Gaines currently referred to as "College Town" is being pursued by private interests beneficially related to FSU.
+It will be the first in a new generation of "towngown" projects that seek to revitalize the Gaines Street Corridor.

-Major entry statements along Gaines Street, from west to east (left to right), include the intersection with Stadium Drive, with Lake Bradford Road, with Woodward Avenue, and at Macomb Street.
+Major entry statements along Gaines Street, from west to east (left to right), include the intersection with Stadium Drive, with Lake Bradford Road, with Woodward Avenue, at the entrance to a proposed South quadrangle (beyond the time frame of this planning period), and at Macomb Street.
 The intersection of Stadium Drive and Lake Bradford Road is a major visual node, marked with distinguished FSU landmarks, landscaping, and signage.
 The University will work with the City to make this roadway connect to the inner loop system.
 The primary focus at the Lake Bradford Road intersection is Langford Green, which forms a strong visual axis to the University Center entry.